 “Permitted Transactions” means any Transaction that is not a Required Transaction.

 “Person” means an individual, sole proprietorship, partnership, limited liability company, association, firm, trust, corporation or other entity, as the context may require.

+“Personal Information” or “Proprietary Data” means information related to business transactions, market positions, or trade secrets.

 “Trading System” means the electronic trading system of the SEF established and operated by FTSEF, or any successor thereto, that is made available by FTSEF to Participants for trading in Swaps.